 Most important to the MAP compliance equation is actually having an effective MAP policy.
 Get the help of an antitrust legal council that can help your brand build a careful, clear, and effective MAP policy that tells brands exactly what you expect from them and that can be enforced across all channels.

 At Pattern, we help you protect your brand by identifying leaky spots in your distribution and bad sellers.
 Our specialized Predict software allows us to track authorized and unauthorized sellers as well as pricing across the marketplace so you can maintain control of your brand.
-We also scrape critical data you can use to capitalize on the right keywords and ad strategies so your brand is both protected and growing online.
+We also scrape critical data you can use to capitalize on the right keywords and ad strategies so your brand isn’t just protected, it’s continuing to grow online.

 Need a reliable 3P partner in the marketplace?
 We can help you with that, too.